 Lower inventory levels in fiscal 2014 had a positive impact on cash flow, however, with cash provided by operations nearly tripling to $320 million.

 Barnes & Noble's ambitious attempt to compete with Amazon.com (the maker of the market leading Kindle e-reader), Apple, and Google in the e-reader and tablet markets, ended in July 2013 with the resignation of William Lynch, the company's CEO and architect of its digital strategy, and the announcement that the company will stop making color NOOK devices.
 While the NOOK business initially looked to be a big success, growing to capture about a quarter of the e-book market, it was capital intensive and led the steep losses by the company.
-By reducing its dependence on the NOOK, which was the company's growth engine, Barnes & Noble appears to be returning to its roots as a bookstore operator, although one with far fewer bookstores.
-Indeed, the company says it expects to have just 450 to 500 stores by 2023 (down from about 675 in 2013).
+In 2014 it announced plans to spin off the NOOK business into a separately traded company.

 Despite putting the company up for sale back in 2010, Barnes & Noble has yet to find a buyer.
 The lengthy search for a suitor by the #1 US bookstore chain reflects the uncertain outlook for bookstores.